 );

-Modal comes with a default size that can be customized with size property.
+Modal comes with a default size that can be customized using the size property.
 You can pass any px or percent value as a string.
-For bottom Modal, size will change its height instead of the width.
+For the bottom position, the size will change its height instead of its width.

 const { activate, deactivate, active } = useToggle(false);